Hawkins Co. Sheriff’s Office releases details of Don Wells DUI arrest

 While performing the one-leg stand portion of the exam, the deputy says that wells put his foot down twice, swayed, and bent his knee to stay balanced.

+Wells gave consent for a blood draw; his blood alcohol level has not been made public at this time.

-In addition to driving under the influence, the vehicle that Wells was driving had an expired registration and he was unable to provide proof of financial responsibility.
+In addition to driving under the influence, the vehicle that Wells was driving had an expired registration, and he was unable to provide proof of financial responsibility, the release states.

 Wells was taken to the Hawkins County Memorial Hospital for a blood draw and then to the Hawkins County Jail to be booked.